vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 22 Touching each of the mentioned body parts in turn, beginning here with the navel and continuing below with the heart, head, nose, heart (again), private parts, and feet.
-123Rāmānuja’s Nityagrantham (“Manual of Daily Worship”): A Translation 355 bhagavaddakṣiṇapādāṇguṣṭhe mūlamantreṇa svātmānaṁ praveśayet.23 (11) Then, with the root mantra, let him make his own self enter beneath the big toe of the Lord’s right foot. apareṇa prāṇāyāmena bhagavat-prasādena bhagavat-kiṁkaratva-yogyatām āpādya, tasmād ādāya, tad-vāmapāda-aṇguṣṭhād adhastān mūlamantreṇa ātmānaṁ vinyasya, deva-vāmapāda-aṇguṣṭha-nakha-ś¯ta ı ¯ṁśu-maṇd˙alanirgalad divyāmr̥ta-rasair ātmānam abhisiñcet
+123Rāmānuja’s Nityagrantham (“Manual of Daily Worship”): A Translation 355 bhagavaddakṣiṇapādāṇguṣṭhe mūlamantreṇa svātmānaṁ praveśayet.23 (11) Then, with the root mantra, let him make his own self enter beneath the big toe of the Lord’s right foot. apareṇa prāṇāyāmena bhagavat-prasādena bhagavat-kiṁkaratva-yogyatām āpādya, tasmād ādāya, tad-vāmapāda-aṇguṣṭhād adhastān mūlamantreṇa ātmānaṁ vinyasya, deva-vāmapāda-aṇguṣṭha-nakha-ś¯ta ı ¯ṁśu-maṇḍalanirgalad divyāmr̥ta-rasair ātmānam abhisiñcet
 By another breath-control, by the Lord’s grace, he achieves fitness for service of the Lord.
 On that basis, by the root mantra he sets his self under the Lord’s left big toe.24 Let him sprinkle his self with the essence of the divine amṛta flowing from the white moon-maṇḍala (half-moon) of the nail of the big toe of that left foot. evaṁ abhiṣicya, bhagavatprasādena tadamr̥tamayaṁ sarvakaiṁkaryamanoharaṁ sarvakaiṁkaryayogyaṁ śarīraṁ labdhvā, Having thus sprinkled himself, by the Lord’s grace he gains a body made of that ambrosia.
 It is captivating in all service and fit for all service. tasmin śarīre pañcopaniṣanmantrān, sr̥ṣṭikrameṇa vinyasyet.
 (12) Let him then set on that body the five Upaniṣad mantras according to the order of creation: oṁ ṣāṁ namaḥ parāya parameṣṭhyātmane namaḥ iti mūrdhni spr̥śet.
 (13) oṁ yāṁ namaḥ parāya puruṣātmane nama iti nāsāgre, (14)